braintree/braintree_ios/V5_MIGRATION.md

 <details><summary>Swift Package Manager</summary>
 <p>

-The `BraintreeThreeDSecure` library does not currently support Swift Package Manager.
-It relies on a third party framework which we do not yet have in the `.xcframework` format.
+Using the `BraintreeThreeDSecure` library with Swift Package Manager requires you to include the CardinalMobile framework.
+[See README](/README.md#swift-package-manager-v5-beta).

 </p>
 </details>